 Atlanta History Center

-All year long you can visit the Atlanta History Center for celebrations of Black culture including Juneteeth and the Martin Luther King Jr. National holiday.
-Here are some events that honor Black History.
+All year long you can visit the Atlanta History Center for celebrations of Black culture including Juneteeth and Martin Luther King Jr. National holiday.
+In February 2020 there are several exhibits dedicated specifically to Georgia’s role in the Civil War, Women’s suffrage and the Jim Crow era.

 Address: 130 West Paces Ferry Road NW Atlanta, GA 30305